 British Columbia Agencies Agency Roles and Responsibilities During Emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Technical Safety BC Technical Safety BC administers the Safety Standards Act and associated regulations that apply throughout British Columbia, including on lands that are subject to federal regulation for other purposes.
 Technical Safety BC may investigate incidents involving regulated work or regulated equipment.
 Technical Safety BC is to be notified immediately in cases of Boilers, Pressure Vessels, Piping and Fittings, Electrical & Gas incidents resulting in a moderate, major and fatal injury or moderate, major or severe property damage.
 All other incidents must be reported within 24 hours (or as soon as practical).
-Rail accidents where a person sustains a serious injury or is killed as a result or being on board or getting on or off the rolling stock, or coming into contact wrany part of the rolling stock or its contents, or the rolling stock is involved in a grade crossing collision or a derailment, sustains damage that affects its safe operations, or causes or sustains a fire or explosion, or causes damage to the railway, that poses a threat to the safety of any person, property or the environment, or any dangerous good is released. appropriate Pembina SME for further details on reporting requirements. f ith
+Rail accidents where a person sustains a serious injury or is killed as a result of being on board or getting on or off the rolling stock, or coming into contact with any part of the rolling stock or its contents, or the rolling stock is involved in a grade crossing collision or a derailment, sustains damage that affects its safe operations, or causes or sustains a fire or explosion, or causes damage to the railway, that poses a threat to the safety of any person, property or the environment, or any dangerous good is released.
+Additional reporting may be required depending on the incident or involved technology.
+Check with appropriate Pembina SME for further details on reporting requirements.